Get tested for COVID-19 if you:

 - a rapid antigen test (RAT) you can take at home, or

-- a polymerase chain reaction (PCR) test at a testing clinic.
+- a polymerase chain reaction (PCR) test at a state testing clinic.

 RATs can be collected or may be delivered to your home.
 Results are available within 10 to 20 minutes and if you get a positive result you must notify Public Health.
-If you have a negative RAT result but you continue to have symptoms, you should repeat the RAT with a new kit the next day or arrange a test at a testing clinic.
+If you have a negative RAT result but you continue to have symptoms, you should remain in isolation and repeat the RAT with a new kit the next day or a PCR test at a testing clinic.

-You can get a free PCR test at a testing clinic and results are usually provided within 48 hours.
-Some people are advised to have a PCR test.
+You can get a free PCR test at a state operated testing clinic and results are usually provided within 24 hours Some people are recommended to get a PCR test.
+From 9 August, everyone who is tested at a state-run PCR clinic will be tested for COVID-19, Influenza A, Influenza B and Respiratory Syncytial Virus (RSV).

 Testing after vaccination

 Mild side effects are common after vaccination.
 If you experience fever, fatigue or headache within 48 hours of a COVID-19 vaccination, COVID-19 testing may not be required.
-If you have respiratory symptoms at any time, including sore throat, runny nose or cough, a COVID-19 test is recommended, unless you have recently had COVID-19.
+If you have respiratory symptoms at any time, including sore throat, runny nose or cough, a COVID-19 test is recommended, unless you have COVID-19 and were released from isolation within the last 28 days.
 See testing after having COVID-19 for more information.

 Testing after having COVID-19

-If you have concerns talk to your GP or call HealthDirect on 1800 020 080.
+If you have concerns talk to your GP or healthcare provider, or call Healthdirect on 1800 022 222.

 No news found.